Web Applications

 Warning

-The required columns to import redirects are origin y destination.
+The required columns to import redirects are origin and destination.

 You can select a 301 or 302 response code for all elements without having to add an additional column.

-If you're importing a redirect with a source that's already registered, you won't be able to start the import process.
-Adjust your CSV file by deleting the row with the existing source, or delete the record of custom redirects from the site where you're trying to import the source.
+If you are importing a redirect with an already registered origin, you will not be able to start the import process.
+Adjust your CSV file by deleting the row with the existing origin, or delete the custom redirect record from the site where you are trying to import the origin.

 The hierarchy of locations on Modyo sites follows this order: